nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/graph3-1.png)<!-- -->

-It seems like the usage for day of the week vary for different quarters.
+It also seems like the usage for day of the week vary for different quarters.

 We add the same additional features to our test set.